gravity-ui/blog-constructor/src/constructor/README.md

 }
 ```

+`as` is need to create sharing urls for your blog pages

 **!!!
 Most important thing** - your `updateQueryCallback` callback should update the routing in replace mode and with the shallow option

 ### `Theme` - theme settings